sid242001/Hello-World/README.md

 # Hello-World
-This is Hello World Program Written in Python Language
+This is Hello World Program Written in C Language